September 16, 2022

 Average sleep range: 11 to 17 hours per day

 “In those early months, a baby’s brain does not have what we call circadian rhythm, which is the ability to differentiate between night and day,” Dr. Shah explains.
-“Around six months, we start seeing them develop a difference in their nighttime versus daytime sleep patterns.”
+“Around three to six months, we start seeing them develop a difference in their nighttime versus daytime sleep patterns.”

 The Pediatric Sleep Council says most babies this age will sleep about 11 to 17 hours per day.
 Because sleep at this stage varies so widely and is spread more evenly during the day and night, there isn’t a standard recommendation for how long newborns need to sleep.